Regan Smith (swimmer): 2023 U.S. Open Championships

 At the 2023 U.S. Open Championships in Greensboro, North Carolina, Smith's performance was highlighted by her results on the final night.
 She won gold in both the 200 m backstroke and 200 m butterfly by a little over two seconds.
 She went a 2:04.27 in the 200 m backstroke to go a championship record by over two seconds, set by herself the previous year.
 In the 200 m butterfly, she went a 2:06.72 to beat the championship record from 1999 by about half a second.
 The previous meet record was held by Susie O'Neill.
 The previous night, Smith won the 100 m backstroke in a time of 58.16.
 She had two personal best times at the meet, in the 400 m individual medley and 200 m individual medley, placing third and fifth in each event respectively in times of 4:38.77 and 2:09.50.

 2024

 2024 Olympic Games

 At the 2024 U.S. Olympic Trials, Smith won the 100 m backstroke, 200 m backstroke, and 200 m butterfly, and she finished third in the 100 m butterfly.
 She broke the world record in the 100 m backstroke.

 At the 2024 Olympic Games in Paris, Smith won silver medals in the 100 m backstroke, 200 m backstroke, and 200 m butterfly, finishing behind Kaylee McKeown in the backstroke events and behind Summer McIntosh in the butterfly.
+This pushed her medal tally to six Olympic medals, including five silver.
 Smith broke the American record in the 200 m butterfly.
-She swam in the heats of the 4×100 mixed medley relay, and the U.S. won in the final, earning Smith her first Olympic gold medal.
+She swam in the heats of the 4×100 mixed medley relay, and the U.S. won in the final, finally earning Smith her first Olympic gold medal.
 She then swam in the final of the 4×100 medley relay, helping the U.S. win gold.